Frequently Asked Questions

 * Maximum completion time for the Telecommunications Technician, and High School Programs is three years.

 A. Most Penn Foster programs are designed so even beginners with no experience can get off to a fast start toward an exciting new career.
 As long as you can read and write, and have average intelligence, you should be able to complete your training without any difficulty.
 However, some programs require that you have a High School Diploma or GED to enroll.
 This prerequisite is noted in the individual program descriptions where applicable.
-If you don't have your High School Diploma, and are interested in getting it, click on High School Diploma for details on Penn Foster High School.
+If you don't have your High School Diploma, and are interested in getting it, please call 1-800-961-6407 for details on how you can obtain your Penn Foster High School Diploma.
 It's recommended that you be familiar with personal computers before enrolling in many programs.

 A. You shouldn't.
 Penn Foster training is unlike attending classes at other schools.
 You proceed at your own, individual pace learning at the most comfortable speed.
 Lessons are easy to understand and contain plenty of pictures and diagrams to illustrate important points.